 If you or someone close to you were injured or threatened with injury in a violent crime, the California Victim Compensation Board (CalVCB) may help pay certain crime-related expenses.
 In Riverside County, The District Attorney's Office contracts with CalVCB to provide local claim approval and verification service, which means victims and local services providers receive streamlined assistance in the processing of state victim compensation claims.
-The Claims Unit can work with Victim Advocates and CalVCB to assist victims and their families with claims.
+The Claims Unit can work with Victim Services Specialists and CalVCB to assist victims and their families with claims.

 How to Apply for VICTIM COMPENSATION